Skip to main content

 Amoeboid Motion

 Amoeboid motion is a type of movement used by certain cells and organisms, including slime molds, characterized by the extension and retraction of pseudopodia.
 This process involves the flow of cytoplasm, allowing the organism to change shape and move in a fluid manner.
-In Physarum polycephalum, this motion enables it to explore its environment and navigate through complex structures like mazes.
+It is essential for locomotion and feeding, enabling the organism to navigate through its environment effectively.

 Recommended video: